An alternate form of Merino-Mi\v{c}ka-M\"utze's approach to a combinatorial generation problem of Knuth: Middle-levels graphs and necklace graphs

 For $n\ge 1$, let $PT_n$ be the set of all plane trees with $n$ vertices.
-For any rooted tree $x$, let $[x]$ denote the set of all rooted trees obtained from $x$ by rotation, i.e. $[x] = \{\rho^i(x) ; i\ge 0\}$, to be interpreted as the plane tree underlying $x$, obtained by "forgetting" the root.
+For any rooted tree $x$, let $[x]$ denote the set of all rooted trees obtained from $x$ by rotation (that is $[x] = \{\rho^i(x) ; i\ge 0\}$), to be interpreted as the plane tree underlying $x$, obtained by "forgetting" the root.